rancher/fleet-docs/docs/troubleshooting.md

 kubectl patch clusters.fleet.cattle.io -n fleet-local local --type=json -p '[{"op": "add", "path": "/spec/redeployAgentGeneration", "value": -1}]'
 ```

 ### Nested GitRepo CRs

 Managing Fleet within Fleet (nested `GitRepo` usage) is not currently supported.
 We will update the documentation if support becomes available.

+### Migrate the local cluster to the Fleet default cluster workspace?

+Users can create new workspaces and move clusters across workspaces.
+It's currently not possible to move the local cluster from `fleet-local` to another workspace.